 Our goal with vetting is to make sure that every listing you see on Wednesday morning is thoughtful, inclusive and personal.
 We also want to make sure that the spaces themselves are what we would consider a welcoming home for a lister.
 Whether you are looking for space, or are hoping to find a tenant through Listings Project, our vetting process sets a high bar for how we treat each other as we search for and share space.

 The first thing to know about vetting at Listings Project is that a real person reads every single listing and corresponds individually with listers.
-For the last three years, Jordan Delzell has been the person reading every listing, responding to every lister inquiry and reaching out during the vetting process.
-All of the images you see in this newsletter are of Jordan's Listings Project remote work spaces.
-This is where she has read your listings for the last three years.
+For a number of years, Jordan Delzell was the person reading every listing, responding to every lister inquiry, and reaching out during the vetting process.
+All of the images you see in this newsletter are of Jordan's Listings Project remote workspaces.
+This is where she read your listings.

 During the height of the COVD-19 pandemic, when our workload grew rapidly, we had two community managers vetting listings.
-Together, Mahayla Laurence and Clare DiBella joined us this year, and together they have grown and improved many aspects of the way we operate.
+Together, Mahayla Laurence and Clare DiBella have grown and improved many aspects of the way we operate.
 These days Clare is our sole community manager.
 Throughout these transitions, and the many improvements each of our community managers brought, one thing has stayed the same, though, and that’s the thoughtfulness and care with which they vet each listing.

 When it comes to vetting a listing, the first thing we do is read through it.
 If you’re a first-time lister, we’ll take a look at your personal website (if you have one) or other publicly available online profiles.
 We don’t allow third-party entities to profit off the real estate transactions that we facilitate, and we don’t allow brokers, professional management companies or corporate landlords on our site in New York City.
 So, part of our customer service team’s job is making sure that each listing we share is eligible for inclusion on the list.
 “I like to find something that is connected to a real person out in the world,” Jordan said about the way she researches new listers.